ADHD Vs. Schizophrenia: Symptoms And Treatment

 • Making frequent “careless” mistakes on school or work projects

-Hyperactivity and impulsiveness can look like:
+Hyperactivity and impulsiveness symptoms can include:

 • Fidgeting